SUCCESS STORIES

 - The Dennelisse Corporation

-As one of the most prominent and dedicated non-profit social healthcare training organizations in New York City was coming to the end of a two-decade long lease, Dennelisse retained Oliver Petrovic and Jordan Mandel to develop a strategic real estate plan to position the organization in the most advantageous situation both financially and aesthetically.
+As one of the most prominent and dedicated non-profit social healthcare training organizations in New York City was coming to the end of a two-decade long lease, Dennelisse retained Vortex to develop a strategic real estate plan to position the organization in the most advantageous situation both financially and aesthetically.
 While location was not a defining requirement, efficiency and quality of work environment was a key concern.
-Oliver and Jordan helped the organization to successfully relocate to 16 East 40th Street where they leased an entire floor, reducing their overall occupancy by 20% and saving over $150,000 per year in additional expenses.
+Vortex helped the organization to successfully relocate to 16 East 40th Street where they leased an entire floor, reducing their overall occupancy by 20% and saving over $150,000 per year in additional expenses.